Eliza Ann Ross: Early life

-Seafaring life
+Personal life

 Eliza Ann accompanied her husband, Captain David Ross, on many ocean voyages in square-riggers.
 They sailed around Cape Horn several times and crisscrossed the Atlantic carrying general cargo to British, Scottish, and northern European ports, sailing mainly from New York and Philadelphia.

 She was with her husband aboard the brig Madeline Lovitt in 1899, en route to Falmouth with a load of grain, when their ship was rammed and badly damaged while lying in wait for a favorable wind.

 On their last voyage Captain Ross who was then fifty-three years old, accompanied by Eliza Ann, was in command of the steel four-masted barquentine Reform, which had been bought by William Lovitt of Yarmouth, Nova Scotia in 1899.

 Reform cleared the port of Brunswick, Georgia, on February 2, 1901, bound for Buenos Aires.
 She had a new crew of Portuguese sailors, none of whom could speak or understand English, except Alexander Spears, the first mate.

 Within a fortnight, the ship ran into a violent winter storm.
 On the night of February the eleventh, a heavy sea broke over the barquentine and flooded the deck, sweeping Captain Ross overboard to a watery grave.

 This was a traumatic experience for Eliza Ann but, having learned navigation from her husband, she assumed command of the ship.
 Besides having to cope with her loss and the responsibility of taking complete charge of the barquentine, she had to depend on her first mate to interpret her orders to the crew.
 For fear that they might mutiny, she made sure the crew was not aware that the captain was gone.
 For the next fifty days, Eliza Ann was the ship's master.
 Reform cleared Argentina, and Eliza Ann successfully delivered Reform's cargo.

 Eliza Ann had an additional responsibility.
-It appears her sister's son, John Jenkins Kenney, may have accompanied her on this journey.
+Her sister's son, John Jenkins Kenney, may have accompanied her on this journey.
 He would have been about 17 years old at the time.

 The first mate that assisted Eliza Ann was subsequently promoted.
 Captain Alex Spears became Reform's new master.